testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 4.
 Write the tests before **or during** the code, not after the fact

 :white_check_mark: **Do:** On the benefit of having the tests written early.
-We have worked hard for DX so these tests can be a coding companion, empower the dev as she codes
+We have worked hard for DX so these tests can be a coding companion, empower the dev as she codes.
+You just spent 3 hours coding, 2-3 tests can secure this work and alarm when this new features are broken.

 This bullet will get written in 2 days ⏱